Jennifer's Body: Plot

 Needy goes to the school library's occult section and determines that Jennifer is a succubus who must feed on flesh and can only be killed while she is hungry and weak.
 Needy tells Chip about Jennifer.
 He does not believe her, so she breaks up with him in order to protect him.
-Chip is intercepted by Jennifer on the way to the school dance.
+Jennifer intercepts Chip on the way to the school dance and lies to him, saying that Needy had been cheating on him with Colin.
 She takes him to an abandoned pool and begins feeding on him.
 Needy arrives and Chip impales Jennifer through the stomach with a pool skimmer.
-Jennifer escapes and Chip dies.
+Jennifer, however, having eaten just enough to survive the injury, removes the pool skimmer and escapes while Chip dies.

 Angry and heartbroken, Needy breaks into Jennifer's bedroom.
-The two fight and Jennifer bites Needy's neck in the struggle.
-Needy rips Jennifer's half of their best friend necklace off her neck.
+The two fight and Jennifer bites Needy's shoulder in the struggle.
+Needy rips Jennifer's best friend necklace off her neck.
 Jennifer stops fighting back and Needy stabs her in the heart with a utility knife, killing her and destroying the demon.
-Jennifer's mother enters and finds Needy on top of her dead daughter's body.
-Needy is brought to an asylum.
-She now manifests some of Jennifer's supernatural powers due to the bite.
-She escapes the mental facility and hitchhikes a ride, telling the driver she is following a band.

-In a credits scene, a home video and crime scene photos show that the members of Low Shoulder have been murdered in their hotel by Needy.
+Jennifer's mother enters and finds Needy on top of her dead daughter's body, resulting in Needy's imprisonment.
+She also manifests some of Jennifer's supernatural powers due to the bite.
+Needy eventually escapes the mental facility and hitchhikes a ride, telling the driver she is following a band.
+A home video, surveillance footage, and crime scene photos show that the members of Low Shoulder have been murdered in their hotel by Needy.